mitsuba-renderer/drjit/docs/unused/dynamic.rst

 ------------------------------

-The :ref:`previous section <custom-structures>` used the example of a GPS record to show how Enoki can create packet versions of a type.
+The :ref:`previous section <custom-structures>` used the example of a GPS record to show how Dr.Jit can create packet versions of a type.
 The same approach also generalizes to dynamic arrays, allowing an arbitrarily long sequence of records to be represented.
 This requires two small additions to the original type declaration: